MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-test-summary-trend.md

 [!INCLUDE [version-eq-azure-devops](../../includes/version-eq-azure-devops.md)]

 Pipelines that include test tasks can be queried to build a test summary trend report.
-For example, the following report displays the number of failed test runs in each column over a period of 20 days, along with the line chart showing the trend of test pass rate.
+For example, the following report displays the number of failed test runs in each column over a period of 24 days, along with the line chart showing the trend of test pass rate.
 For information on adding tests to a pipeline, see the [Test task resources](#test-task-resources) section later in this article.

 :::image type="content" source="media/pipeline-test-reports/test-summary-trend-stack-column-line-chart-report.png" alt-text="Screenshot of  Test Summary Trend Stacked Column Line chart report.":::

-Specifically, you'll find sample queries for the following reports:
+Specifically, this article provides sample queries for generating the following reports:

 - Test summary trend for build workflow
 - Test summary trend for release workflow